My research

 Short bio

-Outside the university, I love reading and a fresh just-grind cup of Colombian coffee.
+Beyond my research, I love reading and a fresh just-grind cup of Colombian coffee.
 I specially enjoy gathering with friends and family around flavorful food and pursuing bucolic landscapes.

 Ph.D.
 Thesis